hotmeshio/sdk-typescript/README.md

 ## Use HotMesh for

 - **Durable pipelines** — Orchestrate long-running, multi-step pipelines transactionally.
-- **Familiar Temporal syntax** — The `Durable` module provides a Temporal-compatible API (`Client`, `Worker`, `proxyActivities`, `sleepFor`, `startChild`, signals) that runs directly on Postgres.
-No app server required.
+- **Crash-safe execution** — Every step is a committed row.
+If the process dies, it picks up where it left off.
 - **Distributed state machines** — Build stateful applications where every component can [fail and recover](https://github.com/hotmeshio/sdk-typescript/blob/main/services/collator/README.md).
 - **AI and training pipelines** — Multi-step AI workloads where each stage is expensive and must not be repeated on failure.
 A crashed pipeline resumes from the last committed step, not from the beginning.

 ## How it works in 30 seconds

 1. **You write workflow functions.** Plain TypeScript — branching, loops, error handling.
 HotMesh also supports a YAML syntax for declarative, functional workflows.
-2. **HotMesh compiles them into a transactional execution plan.** Each step becomes a committed database row.
+2. **HotMesh compiles them into a transactional execution plan.** Each step becomes a committed database row backed by Postgres ACID guarantees and monotonic integers for ordering.
 If the process crashes mid-workflow, it resumes from the last committed step.
 3. **Your Postgres database is the engine.** It stores state, coordinates retries, and delivers messages.
 Every connected client participates in execution — there is no central server.

 ## Quickstart